40 Days of Preparation

 Lent reminds humanity of the realities of mortal life with death and sin, and how we have hope in Christ through his death and resurrection which restores humanity into community with God.
 The hope of Christ is the focus of Lent.

-According to the Catholic Encyclopedia, “the real aim of Lent is, above all else, to prepare men for the celebration of the death and resurrection of Christ…the better the preparation the more effective the celebration will be.
+According to one source, “the real aim of Lent is, above all else, to prepare men for the celebration of the death and resurrection of Christ…the better the preparation the more effective the celebration will be.
 One can effectively relieve the mystery only with a purified mind and heart.
 The purpose of Lent is to provide that purification by weaning men from sin and selfishness through self-denial and prayer, by creating in them the desire to do God’s will and to make His kingdom come by making it come first of all in their hearts.”

 When is Lent?

 Lent begins on Ash Wednesday and ends the Thursday before Easter.
 It is 46 days in total.
 40 days of fasting plus the six Sundays of celebration.

 What are Lent practices?